Analyticord/docs/README.md

 An eventType or endpoint that can be used by anybody.

+> BetaEndpoint

+This endpoint may not always return expected errors.

 ## Errors you may get sent

 When working with our API, you might encounter some errors when submitting data, getting data or doing anything really.
 As Analyticord is still in beta, we add new errors...
 ALOT, so it would be foolish of us to give you a list in here, for a list of all in-production errors please GET request this URL: https://api.analyticord.solutions/api/error?error=list this will give you a JSON response of every error the system can send you.